+With summer right around the corner and spring break vacations occurring now, you might need to find a place for your furry friend to stay.
 Preparing for a vacation can be a stressful time, and if you can’t take your pet with you, it’s just one more thing to worry about.
 Finding a place for your pet to stay is an important step in preparing for your vacation and if you aren’t able to find a pet sitter or family member to watch your pet, you want to find the second best thing.
-Many boarding facilities have different rules and daily activities, so before booking a stay for your family pet consider the following helpful tips:
+Many boarding facilities have different rules and daily activities, before booking a stay for your family pet, consider the following helpful tips.

-Ask around.
-Asking friends or family is one way to find a great boarding facility.
+- Ask around.
+Asking friends or family is one way of finding a great boarding facility.
 Friends and family can give you their honest opinion on how their experience was.
 Also, your local veterinarian might have a few suggestions for you too.

-Don’t forget your pet’s identification.
-Be sure you pet has a collar and identification tags with their name on it along with your name and phone number.
-It might also be a good idea to get your pet microchipped before being boarded.
+- Don’t forget your pet’s identification.
+Be sure to have your pet with a collar and identification tags with their name on it along with at least your name and phone number.
+It might also be a good idea to get your pet a microchip before being boarded.
 Often times identification tags or collars can fall off your pet and become lost.
 Microchips are a safe and easier way to find your pet if they get lost or misplaced while you are on vacation.